← Back to Screener

 Valuation in Context

-With a PEG ratio of 0.94, the price-to-earnings multiple is actually below the company's growth rate — classic value-meets-growth territory that Peter Lynch would have called a 'GARP' opportunity.
-The EV/EBITDA multiple of 7.82x is below the historical equity-market average — strategic acquirers would find the cash-flow profile attractive at this level.
+The PEG ratio at 1.27 sits in the reasonable zone — the price tag is roughly aligned with the company's growth profile, neither punishing nor euphoric.
+The EV/EBITDA multiple of 9.4x is below the historical equity-market average — strategic acquirers would find the cash-flow profile attractive at this level.

 Investment Thesis: Strengths & Weaknesses